sesam-community/firebase-rest/README.md

 }
 ```

+The path is passed as url parameter to the source.
+See example.

 To make sure that Sesam never misses any entities when using since, we recommend that you add the since value using Firebase.ServerValue.TIMESTAMP.

 ## sinks